City guides

 Tenby has a number of nicknames: 'Little England Beyond Wales'; 'The Jewel in Pembrokeshire's Crown'; and 'Little Town of Fishes', which comes from its Welsh name, Dinbych-Y-Pysgod.
 The town came to prominence in medieval times as a port city, and in the Georgian and Victorian eras as a health resort and centre of scientific study.

-Tenby has a number of historical sites, with buildings dating back hundreds of years.
-The Merchant's House showcases Tudor style, with beautifully painted walls and furniture.
-The city walls are another major attraction, showcasing impressive architecture and engineering from the 15th century.
+There are also a number of historical sites, with buildings dating back hundreds of years.
+The Merchant's House showcases Tudor style through beautifully painted walls and furniture, and the city walls are another major attraction, displaying impressive architecture and engineering from the 15th century.

 The main historical sight of Tenby is the ruined castle, which was built by the Normans in the 13th century, and the museum and art gallery that have been installed there.
-Another fascinating site lies in the bay, roughly two miles (3km) from Tenby: Caldy Island is home to an ancient Benedictine monastic cell, and the current Cistercian abbey holds relics dating back to the 6th century.
+Caldy Island is another fascinating site that lies in the bay, roughly two miles (3km) from Tenby.
+Visitors will find an ancient Benedictine monastic cell, and the current Cistercian abbey holds relics dating back to the 6th century.